 When making traveling plans, please consult with the office for your personalized pre-op, surgery and post-op schedule and for individualized advice on making suitable travel arrangements.

-Our list of recommended hotels provides an overview of comfortable and affordable accommodations (some of which have special patient discounts) near Vital Health Institute and the surgical facilities where Dr. Cook performs surgery.
+Our list of recommended hotels provides an overview of comfortable and affordable accommodations (some of which have special patient discounts) near Vital Health Endometriosis Center and the surgical facilities where Dr. Cook performs surgery.

 Traveling home after surgery